intelops/ebpf-experiments/network/Learning XDP/basic02-map-counter/README.md

 * This allows eBPF programs to perform **atomic** operations, such as incrementing or decrementing the value "in-place", using appropriate compiler primitives like `__sync_fetch_and_add()`, which are understood by LLVM (Low-Level Virtual Machine) when generating eBPF instructions.
 * This direct access to the value memory element in the kernel provides more efficient and optimized access to map data structures for eBPF programs running in the kernel.
 So, the `bpf_map_lookup_elem()` function in the kernel-side eBPF API enables efficient and direct access to map values from eBPF programs running in the kernel.

+## bpf_map_lookup_elem

+[bpf_map_lookup_elem](https://elixir.bootlin.com/linux/latest/source/tools/lib/bpf/bpf.c#L398) is a function in the Linux kernel's BPF (Berkeley Packet Filter) subsystem that is used to look up an element in a BPF map.
+BPF maps are key-value data structures that can be used by BPF programs running in the Linux kernel to store and retrieve data.
 ___
 ___